Sylvexia/personal_research/10-15 Personal Research.md

 		- struct `FrontendToKrnlLoweringPass` can be referred
 	- Writing a pass that convert all `f32` data type to say, `uint8`
 	- Get to know the `private` and `readonly` attribute.
+		- `private`
+			- Global values with “`private`” linkage are only directly accessible by objects in the current module.
+In particular, linking code into a module with a private global value may cause the private to be renamed as necessary to avoid collisions.
+Because the symbol is private to the module, all references can be updated.
+This doesn’t show up in any symbol table in the object file.
+		- `readonly`
+			- This attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.
+			- If a function writes to a `readonly` pointer argument, the behavior is undefined.
 	- what does `MLIR_DEFINE_EXPLICIT_INTERNAL_INLINE_TYPE_ID` mean?
 	- alignment is for SIMD?
 	- `@run_main_graph`